bagder/http2-explained/en/part1.md

 ### Version 1.13

+- Converted the master version of this document to Markdown syntax
 - 13: mention more resources, updated links and descriptions
 - 12: Updated the QUIC description with reference to draft
 - 8.5: refreshed with current numbers